Deploy Semarchy xDM in Snowflake

 Prepare the setup token

-Before starting the native app, you need to create a setup token.
+Before starting the Native App, you need to create a setup token.
 This token authenticates you during the initial configuration of the administrator login and password, and must be provided as a parameter in the start_app procedure in the next step.

 After completing the initial setup, the token is no longer required and can be discarded for security purposes.